Azure/enterprise-azure-policy-as-code/Docs/index.md

 ## Deployment Scripts

 Three deployment scripts plan a deployment, deploy Policy resources, and Role Assignments respectively as shown in the following diagram.
 The solution consumes definition files (JSON and/or CSV files).
 The planning script (`Build-DeploymentPlan`) creates plan files (`policy-plan.json` and `roles-plan.json`) to be consumed by the two deployment scripts (`Deploy-PolicyPlan` and `Deploy-RolesPlan`).
-The scripts require `Reader`, `Contributor` and `User Access Administrator` privileges respectively as indicated in blue text in the diagram.
+The scripts require `Reader`, `Resource Policy Contributor` and `Role Based Access Administrator` privileges respectively as indicated in blue text in the diagram.
 The diagram also shows the usual approval gates after each step/script for prod deployments.

 ![image.png](Images/epac-deployment-scripts.png)